gpaquis/SONiC_TPCM/README.md

 ## Config File
 The config file **remote_tpcm.conf** contain all parameters to deploy the container require.
 The structure of the config file is define in the remote_tpcm.conf

+## 👏 How to Contribute
+We welcome contributions to the project.